soixantecircuits/nd/TutoNeodymium.md

 }
 ```

-This is the standard vue model: data and operations on data are written in the `<script>` section, and the information needed to dibe
+This is the standard vue model: the code defining data and operations is written in the `<script>` section, and the code defining how to display this data is written in the `<template>` section.

 Run `npm run dev` again; your app should now look like this:

 ![Screenshot - First version](https://github.com/soixantecircuits/nd/blob/tuto/docs/IntermediaryScreenshot.png)